 The 4GB RX 480 is definitely the best-priced option for this level of build, it completely tears up 1080p gaming and you’re going to be happy you have one.
 The 4GB RX 480 from MSI that offers up some of the best price vs performance out of any currently released card of the same tier.
 It’s capable of 60fps on at least high settings in pretty much any AAA game!

 There are other GPU options to consider, however, if you wanted the Nvidia alternative you’ll be looking for a 3GB GTX 1060.

-When it comes to power, 500W is pretty much all a build at this level will need.
-EVGA’s 500W BQ power supply offers up an awesome semi-modular form factor and lots of connections for everything in this build plus most upgrades you might consider adding.
+EVGA’s 600W BQ power supply offers up an awesome semi-modular (only some cables are permanently fixed) form factor and lots of connections for everything this build needs plus most upgrades that you might consider adding down the line.
 It also comes with a 3-year warranty which is not too bad.

 You’re also going to need an operating system for your new build, and due to the fact that the newest iteration of DirectX requires Windows 10, that’s going to be the version of Windows you want to consider.
 You could always go with an older version if you wanted to, you just wouldn’t be able to take advantage Windows 10 exclusives like DirectX 12, Forza 3, Dead Rising 4, and so on.
 It comes in both disc and USB flash drive versions.

 If you don’t feel like forking out the dough for a copy of Windows, your next best bet is Ubuntu or another Linux-based operating system.
 A Linux-based OS is capable of running basically anything you can run on Windows, only it’s entirely free and open source.
 Games without Linux ports will have to be ran through a program like Wine, but it’s ultimately a small inconvenience for a free OS.